MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-web-content-filtering.md

 - Install the Global Secure Access client on end user devices.
 - Check/Disable secure DNS.
 To tunnel network traffic based on rules of Fully Qualified Domain Name (FQDN) in the forwarding profile, DNS over HTTPS needs to be disabled.
 To learn more about disabling DNS over HTTPS in Windows, see [Configure the DNS client to support DoH](/windows-server/networking/dns/doh-client-support#configure-the-dns-client-to-support-doh).
 - Disable built-in DNS client on Chrome and Edge.
-- Review web content filtering concepts, see [Web content filtering](concept-internet-access.md).
+- Review Web content filtering concepts, see [Web content filtering](concept-internet-access.md).

 ## Enable internet traffic forwarding
 Enable the Microsoft Entra Internet Access forwarding profile to forward user traffic.